Fall Cobb Salad Is Not Your Average Salad

 Love roast chicken on Cobb salad?
 Us too!
 We recommend roasting it bone-in, skin on for the most flavor!

-Prep all ingredients, then combine over a plate of fresh Little Leaf Farms Baby Crispy Green Leaf Lettuce, dress lightly, then dig in!
+Prep all ingredients, then combine over a plate of lettuce, dress lightly, then dig in!

 We know it’s seasonal for autumn, but one bite of this nutritious and satisfying fall Cobb salad and we kinda sorta think you’ll crave it all year round.
 Dinner is served!